-Our main credit facility, which was refinanced in June 2012, is scheduled for renewal in April 2017.
+Our main credit facility, which was extended in October 2013, is scheduled for renewal in October 2018.
 We cannot determine at this time whether the credit facility will be renewed at the same cost, for the same duration and on similar terms as were previously available.

-We also have various debt facilities with maturities until March 2036.
+We also have various debt facilities with maturities until October 2036.
 We cannot determine at this time whether these facilities will be refinanced at the same cost, for the same durations and on similar terms as were previously available.